savau/nixos-config/README.md

 $ ssh-add ~/.ssh/id_ed25519
 ```

-Add the newly generated SSH key to your GitHub account:
+To be able to clone this repository, add the newly generated SSH key to your GitHub account:
 ```
 $ curl -i -u GITHUB_USER:GITHUB_PATOKEN --data
     "{\"title\":\"USER@MACHINE\",\"key\":\"$(cat ~/.ssh/id_ed25519.pub)\"}"
     https://api.github.com/user/keys
 ```

-Repeat this process for root (generate a fresh token for this purpose) to be able to use git as root (necessary for `/etc/nixos`).
-The default location for root keys is `/root/.ssh`.
+Repeat this process for your main user later on (generate a fresh token for this purpose, if needed).

 #### 5.1 NixOS configuration